gbmhunter/blog/content/electronics/general/kicad/kicad-tips-and-tricks/_index.md

 The KiCad symbol editor has a spreadsheet-style bulk pin editor window that lets you change the properties of multiple pins at once:

-.Bulk editing pins in KiCad's symbol editor. image::bulk-editing-pins-in-kicad-symbol-editor.png[width=500px]
+{{% figure src="bulk-editing-pins-in-kicad-symbol-editor.png" width="500px" caption="Bulk editing pins in KiCad's symbol editor." %}}

 ### 3D Models